Recognition of Prior Learning (RPL)

 This is where you get to strut your stuff in conversation with an experienced customs broker who will go through some scenarios with you.
 The emphasis is on this as a two-way conversation - it's not an interrogation!

 What happens next?

 If you have been able to demonstrate you have the skills, knowledge and experience to be granted the Diploma, you will officially receive the Diploma of Customs Broking.
 If you find you still have some skills gaps, we are committed to working with you to close those gaps and see you attain the Diploma as soon as possible.

-or download the CBFCA's RPL kit for the Diploma of International Freight Forwarding by clicking HERE
+download the CBFCA's RPL kit for the Diploma of International Freight Forwarding by clicking HERE.

 Are you ready to make your RPL application?